OPPO-Benelux/webcomponents-shopify-oppo/README.md

 The `intergrations.html` file has a small overiew of the elements that are needed to create this functionallity.

-If you have any questions, feel free to contact me at <thom.knepper@oppo-aed.nl>
+If you have any questions, feel free to contact me at <it@oppo-benelux.com>